Dentosal/python-sc2/README.md

 You can find more examples in the [`examples/`](/examples) folder.

-## Bug reports, ideas and contributing
+## Bug reports, feature requests and ideas

 If you have any issues, ideas or feedback, please create [a new issue](https://github.com/Dentosal/python-sc2/issues/new).
 Pull requests are also welcome!

+## Contributing & style guidelines

+Git commit messages use [imperative-style messages](https://stackoverflow.com/a/3580764/2867076), start with capital letter and do not have trailing commas.